sudiptasish/opentracing-lite/otl-vertx/README.md

 ## Eventbus

 Add the eventbus interceptor.
-Here is the same example, but teh eventbus interceptor is added.
+Here is the same example, but the eventbus interceptor is added.

 ```
 @Override